bonroth512/Azure_cloud_environment_plus_Elk-Stack/README.md

 - Metricbeats was installed on Web_1, Web_2, and Web_3.

 These Beats allow us to collect the following information from each machine:
-- Filebeat will help generate log files being sent to Elasticsearch and Logstash from the webserver group of Web_1, Web_2, and Web_3.
+- Filebeat will help generate log files from the webserver group of Web_1, Web_2, and Web_3 before being sent to Elasticsearch and/or Logstash.
 Due to these web servers running DVWA containers, the logs to be organized are from the Apache server and MySQL server.
 As an example, Filebeats will collect Apache access logs like apache2.access.user_agent.original or maybe other possible exportable fields.
 - Metricbeat is shipper of system and service metrics from the webserver group of Web_1, Web_2, Web_3 to the Elk-vm.
 As configured the metrics are directed to Elasticsearch to be viewed Kibana.
 An example of the kind of metrics to be collected is server status data from the Apache mod_status module.

 ### Using the Playbook